-Turn left to visit the Minyon Grass picnic area (see further below), or keep going straight to go to the official Minyon Falls picnic area and lookout.
+At this intersection, turn left to visit the Minyon Grass picnic area (see further below), or keep going straight to go to the official Minyon Falls picnic area and lookout (see map location).

-Coming in from the north/west, follow Nightcap Range Rd until you turn into Minyon Falls Rd that takes you to the picnic area.
+Otherwise, if you’re driving in from the north, follow Nightcap Range Rd and turn into Minyon Falls Rd which leads to the picnic area.

-Minyon Falls is located in Nightcap National Park, an 8,000-hectares large area characterised by subtropical rainforests, volcanic remnants, ridges, gorges, creeks and several walking tracks.
+Minyon Falls is located within Nightcap National Park, an 8,000-hectares large area characterised by subtropical rainforests, volcanic remnants, ridges, gorges, creeks, and several walking tracks.